Rahul-Bairwa/React-Textflux/README.md

 **How it works:**
 - When you type `@`, a dropdown appears with user suggestions.
-- You can navigate with up/down keys and select with Enter.
+- You can navigate with up/down keys and select with Enter. **Dropdown auto-scrolls to keep selection visible.**
 - The mention inserted in the editor will include the user's name and id (and profile_pic if present).

 ---

 ## Features
 - **Formatting:** Bold, Italic, Underline, Strikethrough, Blockquote, Lists
-- **@Mention:** User list with profile pic/initials, keyboard navigation
+- **@Mention:** User list with profile pic/initials, keyboard navigation, auto-scroll
 - **Emoji Picker:** 200+ emojis, fast search, **outside click to close**
 - **Media:** Render images/videos (upload logic is up to you)
+- **Media Skeleton:** Animated skeleton loader while uploading/inserting
 - **Theme:** Light & dark mode (prop)
 - **Keyboard Shortcuts:** Tooltips show shortcuts (e.g. Ctrl+B)
 - **Custom CSS:** No Tailwind/Bootstrap required
 - **CSS Isolation:** All classes prefixed with `tf-` (no conflicts with other frameworks)
-- **Dark Theme Polish:** Selected toolbar button is deep blue for better contrast
+- **Dark Theme Polish:** Selected toolbar/mention is deep blue for better contrast
-- **Emoji Picker Scrollbar:** Thin, theme-aware, and modern
+- **Emoji/Mention Scrollbar:** Thin, theme-aware, and modern
+- **Accessibility:** All dropdowns and toolbars are keyboard accessible

 ---